 The Regional Conservation Partnership Program (RCPP) promotes coordination between NRCS and its partners to deliver conservation assistance to producers and landowners.
 NRCS provides assistance to producers through partnership agreements and through program contracts or easement agreements.

 RCPP combines the authorities of four former conservation programs – the Agricultural Water Enhancement Program, the Chesapeake Bay Watershed Program, the Cooperative Conservation Partnership Initiative and the Great Lakes Basin Program.
 Assistance is delivered in accordance with the rules of EQIP, CSP, ACEP and HFRP; and in certain areas the Watershed Operations and Flood Prevention Program.

 RCPP applications are accepted on a continuous basis, however, NRCS establishes application "cutoff" or submission deadline dates for evaluation, ranking and approval of eligible applications.
-For fiscal year 2017 applications, the cutoff deadline is Oct.
-21, 2016 and the second cutoff deadlines is March 17, 2017.
+The deadline to submit proposals is April 13, 2022 .